ROP Retinopathy of prematurity - delayed diagnosis claims

 How do I know if my baby has ROP?

-Only an ophthalmologist can tell if your baby has ROP.
 All infants who are at risk for it should be screened in line with the 2008 National Guidelines.
 The timing of the first screening examination will depend on your baby’s gestational age at birth.

 The baby is given eye drops to make her or his pupils larger ahead of the examination.
 This helps the doctor see all the parts of the eye better.
 It doesn't hurt.